 If you eat too many unhealthy snacks, don’t restock on your next shopping trip.
 Instead pick up things like dried fruit, nuts, granola, yogurt, and fresh veggies, and snack on those in between meals.

-Prayer is a simple way to care for your spiritual well-being.
+- Prayer is a way to care for your spiritual well-being.
 Even when you don’t feel like you have the time, energy, or faith to pray, asking others to pray for you still has an impact.
-You can also get help developing your self-care routine from a mentor, therapist, doctor, psychiatrist, or a leader you trust in your faith community.

 Since you’re here, you’re already making good choices for your self-care.
 Just reach out if you need more guidance and we’ll do whatever we can to help.